ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

   If the joining node's authentication credential as well as the included public key are compatible with the signature algorithm used in the security group and with possible associated parameters, then the authentication credential can be used in the group.
 In this case, the joining node MAY choose not to provide again its authentication credential to the KDC, in order to limit the size of the Join Request.

+  If the joining node chooses to do so, then the following applies when composing the Join Request: the value of the 'client_cred' parameter specifies an empty authentication credential, i.e., its value is set to the empty CBOR byte string (0x40); the 'client_cred_verify' parameter is omitted.
+In case the 'client_cred' parameter specifies the empty CBOR byte string (0x40), the KDC silently ignores the 'client_cred_verify' parameter if present.

 The joining node MUST provide the KDC with its own authentication credential again, if it has previously provided the KDC with multiple authentication credentials intended for different security groups.

 If the joining node provides its authentication credential, the KDC performs the consistency checks above and, in case of success, considers it as the authentication credential associated with the joining node in the group.